CSB+SJU Community Kitchen

 What is Community Kitchen?

 Community Kitchen is a student run service organization dedicated to making positive social change and addressing pressing social justice issues.
-We rescue excess food from our dining services and serve it to people in our community experiencing food insecurity.
+We rescue excess food from our on-campus dining services and serve it to people in our community experiencing food insecurity.
 We depend on volunteers for our continued operation so please learn more, reach out, and sign up to join us!
+Community Kitchen is a student program housed within the CSB and SJU Sustainability Office.

 Resources - Food Waste and Hunger in the US